emarsden/pgmacs/README.md

 - Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Aurora.
 You may however encounter difficulties with TLS connections, as noted above.

+Do not work in a satisfactory manner with PGmacs:

+- The ClickHouse database, whose PostgreSQL support is too limited.
+As of version 25.10 in 2025-11, there is no implementation of the `pg_types` system table, no support for basic PostgreSQL-flavoured SQL commands such as `SET`, no support for the extended query mechanism.

+- The [ReadySet cache](https://github.com/readysettech/readyset) does not work in a satisfactory
+  manner: it generate spurious errors such as `invalid binary data value` when using the extended query protocol and is unable to parse certain timestamps (last tested 2025-08).

+- The [PgCat](https://github.com/postgresml/pgcat) sharding connection pooler for PostgreSQL (MIT license) does not work correctly with prepared statements (last tested 2025-11 with v0.2.5).

 ## License